cjpais/writing/serve/day/sept29_2020/index.md

 7 hours and still in...

+Okay finally I got logged out, right around 8 hours it seems.
+I think because of this I will try to log in headlessly then use the cookie.
+This also will give me more control so I don't have to constantly ping the server.
+Anyway this was a fun experiment.

 ### Refactor

 The refactor into a `CapitalOne` client was super smooth.
 Stupid easy and makes the code readable.